A many-body approach to transport in quantum systems: From the transient regime to the stationary state: Introduction

 \subsection{Plan for this review}

-We list the basic equations of the non-equilibrium Green function formalism in Sec.~\ref{sec:theory} with particular emphasis on the quantum transport setting.
-After this, we also outline recent developments within the generalized Kadanoff--Baym ansatz in Sec.~\ref{sec:theory}.
-In Sec.~\ref{sec:chap3} we show how different limiting cases can be obtained from the underlying equations of motion for the NEGF, and we review the possibilities for various physical mechanisms captured by the NEGF approach.
-In Sec.~\ref{sec:applications} we discuss timely and quantum-technologically relevant applications of, e.g., one- and two-dimensional electronic systems, systems with electron--phonon coupling, superconducting systems, and optical response in nanojunctions where electron--photon couplings are important.
-In Sec.~\ref{sec:summary} we summarize the reviewed topics from the NEGF approach side and discuss future prospects what could be achieved with the NEGF approach.
+We start with the description of the time-dependent formulation and the quantum transport Hamiltonian in Sec.~\ref{sec:hamiltonian}.
+We then list the basic equations of the non-equilibrium Green function formalism in Sec.~\ref{sec:theory} with particular emphasis on the quantum transport setting.
+After this, we also outline recent developments within the generalized Kadanoff--Baym ansatz in Sec.~\ref{sec:gkbasec}.
+In Sec.~\ref{sec:chap3}, we show how different limiting cases can be obtained from the underlying equations of motion for the NEGF, and we review the possibilities for various physical mechanisms captured by the NEGF approach.
+In Sec.~\ref{sec:calc}, we provide a brief look into the problem of performing actual calculations with NEGF formalism in the time-domain.
+Then, in Sec.~\ref{sec:applications}, we discuss timely and quantum-technologically relevant applications of, e.g., one- and two-dimensional electronic systems, systems with electron--phonon coupling, superconducting systems, and optical response in nanojunctions where electron--photon couplings are important.
+Finally, in Sec.~\ref{sec:summary}, we summarize the reviewed topics and discuss future prospects what could be achieved with the NEGF approach.

 {{\bm \Gcal}} {{\bm v}} {{\bm w}} {{\bar{a}}} {{\bar{b}}} {\rhoBold_{\rm{b}}} {{\bm I}_{\rm{b}}} {\bar{p}} {\bar{q}} {\bar{r}}